twilsonco/SiriShortcuts/MenuGenerator.md

 - [Menu Generator - Photo Menu](https://www.icloud.com/shortcuts/3862685e4e5348c7be3fae3326a41960)
     - Pulls the last 10 photos from your Photo Library to create a menu with photos for icons

-## Embed Menu Generator inside your shortcut
+## Embed Menu Generator Inside Your Shortcut

 Use the [Join Shortcuts](https://routinehub.co/shortcut/10038/) shortcut by [gluebyte](https://routinehub.co/user/gluebyte) to embed Menu Generator inside your own shortcut.